Volscente/NexusLLM/docs/transformers.md

     - **Pipeline Parallel** - Each layer is loaded into a GPU.
     - **Tensor Parallel** - It splits each layer into multiple GPUs, further refining the Pipeline Parallelism

+### Training Optimisation
+The goal is to optimise the training by using different strategies:

+#### Adaptive Learning Rates with Warmup
+- Don't use a fixed learning rate, but adapt it dynamically during the training
+- In order to help the model not diverging at the start, initially use a very low learning rate (warmup)
+- Gradually increase the learning rate from the warmup value to the target value over a thousand in order to prevent sudden large updates which might destabilise the training
+- In order to ensure a stable convergence, reduce the learning rate over time through a decay strategy (Linear, Cosine or Exponential)

 ## Fine-Tuning
 In order to be useful enough, after the Pre-Training operation, the model goes to another training step called *Fine-Tuning*.
 See the dedicated file `fine_tuning_theory.md`.